baldurk/renderdoc/docs/window/texture_viewer.rst

 * |wand| **Autofit** - This button automatically fits the range control to the min and max values in any visible channels in the texture.
 Oftentimes this is a good starting point for a range, although with some extreme textures it may adjust badly.

-  Right clicking on this button will cause it to always auto-fit until you disable this. ie. when you move to another event or another texture, the range will be auto-fit again.
+  Right clicking on this button will cause it to always auto-fit until you disable this. i.e. when you move to another event or another texture, the range will be auto-fit again.
 This is useful if jumping between events or textures where the visible ranges are very different.

 * |arrow_undo| **Reset** - Simply resets the range back to the default of [0, 1] - useful for resetting after changing to a new texture where the range settings aren't applicable.